 Louis himself saw the fight as nothing more than a warm up for stronger opponents who would undoubtedly be lining up to challenge him.
-No-one outside of Wales gave Tommy the slightest chance of winning.
+No-one outside of

 “Farr maintained a furious attack and got in to the head and body with both hands.
 Farr ended the round with a fusillade of lefts to the face.